digitalyoshixi/zettelkasten/content/Network/Static IP.md

 https://www.cyberciti.biz/faq/add-configure-set-up-static-ip-address-on-debianlinux/

-Alternatively, you can reserve an ip with [[DHCP reservation]].
+Alternatively, you can reserve an ip with [[DHCP Reservation]].
 This achieves the same effect, but it requires you to have access to the server.

 # Debian Static IP
 On debian linux.